How does your business transport sensitive data?

 It’s important that your company asks itself a number of critical questions.
 Does your company or organization store client/customer personal data offsite?
 Is that site secure?
 How do you transfer the data there?
 Is that transportation secure?
 Are employees carrying sensitive information on personal or transferable devices?

-It’s important to take data storage and transportation seriously.
+It’s important to make data storage and transportation seriously.
 Whatever your business, whether it’s accounting, the legal profession, human resources, or even a retail outlet that collects specific contact information on customers, it is vital that you have a data transportation policy that keeps data safe and protected, whether in your office or in transit.

 Don’t take unnecessary risks, establish a data transportation policy and stick to it.
 The convenience is not worth the risk.